Struck Island

+Struck Island is an island in the Shire of Douglas, Far North Queensland, Australia.

+Geography

-Struck Island is an island in Alexandra Bay about 20 km north of the mouth of the Daintree River in Queensland, Australia, some 40 km north of Port Douglas.
+The island is in Alexandra Bay about 20 km north of the mouth of the Daintree River.
+It is offshore (and within) the locality of Thornton Beach.
+The island has an area of 3701 m2.
+It is about 40 km north of Port Douglas.
 It is within the Hope Islands National Park.
 It is administered by the Great Barrier Reef Marine Park Authority and the Queensland Parks and Wildlife Service.
-It is very little in size, just 1 hectare or 0.01 square km.

 Aboriginal culture

 The Kuku Yalanji people have a tribal belief that Thornton Beach is a place which can stimulate fertility.
 It was once the practice for the young women of the tribe to spend time on Thornton Beach before they went to an offshore island (Struck Island) to receive their tribal scars and other marks of womanhood and marriageability.